FREQUENTLY ASKED QUESTIONS

 3. Who can attend the Green Tech High Charter School?

 Similar to magnet schools, charter schools are public schools chosen by parents for their children.
 Rather than having the school district dictate which school students must attend by virtue simply of where they live, parents can decide if the Green Tech High Charter School best suits the needs of their children, and then enroll their children here.

-Green Tech serves grades 9-12.
+Green Tech serves grades 6th, 7th and 9-12.
 Preference is given to students residing in Albany.
 If there are more applications to attend than available spots, those students will be placed on a waiting list.
 Once a student is admitted to Green Tech, he can attend the school in subsequent years without having to reapply.

 Go To Enrollment Page

 Charter schools are public schools that are free from most traditional bureaucratic regulations, allowing them to innovate in areas such as educational programs (curriculum, learning standards, standardized assessments, instructional methods), longer school days and years, financial management, special education services, fundraising, marketing strategies, and school governance.
 This freedom comes with a higher level of academic accountability — the school must ensure that students learn.
 Like existing public schools, charter schools are required to administer state assessments and report the results publicly, hold board meetings publicly, and respond to other public information requests.
 Charter schools do not charge tuition or administer admissions or entrance exams.

 5. What is the Green Tech High Charter School’s educational philosophy?